-Learning Management Systems can help administrators and management to target, deliver, track, analyze and report on their employees’ learning status within the organization (Weinbrenner et al. 2010).
-The KnowledgeLink Manager explained that “the status of competencies within the organization may be reported by KnowledgeLink at a number of different levels.”
-Status of competencies may be reported at an individual level; at project team level; at section level within a department; and at department level.
-This report may be time-based or may specify all competencies that have been acquired by those employees.
-While status of competencies is not reported at organizational level, the usefulness of such a report was questioned by a number of interviewees, because this would contain large numbers of diverse and unrelated competencies within a large organization, such as CEM.
-The KnowledgeLink Manager also argued that “through the competency assessment process, KnowledgeLink can support a manager in assessing an employee’s role-based competencies… and having agreed development plans with that employee, a subsequent competency assessment can help that manager to determine the employee’s ‘learning performance’ in acquiring the new competencies, as per the development plan.”
+Learning management systems can help administrators and management to target, deliver, track, analyse, and report on their employees’ learning status within the organization (Weinbrenner et al., 2010).
+The KnowledgeLink manager explained that “the status of competencies within the organization may be reported by KnowledgeLink at a number of different levels.”
+Status of competencies may be reported at an individual level, project team level, section level within a department, and department level.
+This report may be time based or may specify all competencies that have been acquired by those employees.
+While status of competencies is not reported at the organizational level, the usefulness of such a report was questioned by a number of interviewees, because this would contain large numbers of diverse and unrelated competencies within a large organization such as CEM.
+The KnowledgeLink manager also argued that “through the competency assessment process, KnowledgeLink can support a manager in assessing an employee’s role-based competencies… and having agreed development plans with that employee, a subsequent competency assessment can help that manager to determine the employee’s ‘learning performance’ in acquiring the new competencies, as per the development plan.”
 He added that “this ‘learning performance’ may then form part of the overall performance review for the employee.”

-CEM also has a database called SkillsCentre, which contains a skills inventory matrix for everybody in the organization and this database is updated regularly by each employee.
+CEM also has a database called SkillsCentre, which contains a skills inventory matrix for everybody in the organization.
+This database is updated regularly by each employee.
 Currently, there are no links between KnowledgeLink and SkillsCentre.
 One interviewee raised the concern that this database may not be widely used because it may be “at a level of granularity that is not useful.”
 Another issue raised and potential source of confusion was that the ratings for skills on SkillsCentre range between level 0 and level 4, whereas the ratings for skills on the KnowledgeLink system range between level 1 and level 5.